 These are commonly referred to as the Section 75 statutory equality and good relations duties on public authorities.
 The duties are in addition to the duty not to discriminate under anti-discrimination law.
 They are intended to ensure that equality and good relations considerations are at the heart of Council’s policy making and service delivery.

-LCCC is required to set out how it (we) proposes to fulfil these duties in an Equality Scheme which must be approved by the Equality Commission and reviewed every five years.
-LCCC reviewed its Equality Scheme during 2020 – see review report.
+LCCC is required to set out how we propose to fulfil these duties in an Equality Scheme which must be approved by the Equality Commission and reviewed every five years.
+We reviewed our Equality Scheme during 2020 – see review report.

 While not a statutory requirement, public authorities are encouraged to develop Equality Action Plans to address identified and/or potential inequalities.
 LCCC’s first action plan covered the period 2015-2020 and progress on its implementation was reported in the Annual Section 75 progress reports to the Equality Commission.